Flexible saving options for you and your spouse.

 Compare the cost of a MERS IRA with other IRAs and you'll see how MERS can help you make the most of your savings.
 MERS charges no annual account fee or investment transfer fees.
 And with MERS' professionally managed, low-cost investment choices, the MERS IRA is a smart choice for bringing diversity to your investment portfolio.

-Initially, your assets will be invested in the appropriate Retirement Strategy fund using age 60 as your expected retirement age.
-At any point, however, you can choose to move all or any of your assets into any of the carefully selected investment options in the MERS menu.
+Initially, your assets will be invested in the appropriate Retirement Strategy fund using age 65 as your expected retirement age.
+At any point, however, you can choose to move all or any of your assets into any of the carefully selected investment options in the MERS IRA investment menu.

 Contributions & Rollovers

-To make contributions to your MERS IRA, download the Contribution Form (MD-802) or the Rollover Form from your myMERS account.
+To make contributions download the Contribution Form (MD-802) or the Rollover Form (MD-804) from your myMERS account.

 - Log in to your myMERS account